HebiRobotics/HEBI-ROS-DEPRECATED/example_nodes/src/Rosie_Demo/README.md

 # Compiling

-After installing the necessary Intel Realsense drivers and ROS packages, compile via `catkin_make` in your ROS workspace (~/rosie_workspace if you have followed the installation instructions above).
+After installing the necessary Intel Realsense drivers and ROS packages, compile via `catkin_make example_nodes_generate_messages` and then `catkin_make` in your ROS workspace (~/rosie_workspace if you have followed the installation instructions above).

 # Color calibration for object detection